Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Shell-installer-Tutorial.md

 1. Open your browser and paste the link https://shell.azure.com/  to open the shell installer.
 2. You will need a Azure subscription to continue.
 Choose your Azure account.
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step1.png)
-3. To download acs.zip from github `wget https://github.com/Azure-Samples/azure-intelligent-edge-patterns/raw/master/factory-ai-vision/Installer/acs.zip`
+3. To download acs.zip from github by putting the following command `wget https://github.com/Azure-Samples/azure-intelligent-edge-patterns/raw/master/factory-ai-vision/Installer/acs.zip`
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step2.png)
 4. Unzip it `unzip acs.zip`.
 If you have downloaded before, the file name might be different with an extension.
 The file name can be found above if is different from acs.zip listed above.
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step3.png)
 5. Execute the installer `bash factory-ai-vision-install.sh`

 6. It will check the az command and check if it requires any installing/updating the IoT extension
-<br/>You would be asking:
+<br/>You would be asked:
 <br/>Would you like to use an existing Custom Vision Service? (y or n):  y
 <br/>If you choose “yes”, you will asking to input endpoint and key.
 <br/>Please enter your Custom Vision endpoint: xxxxxx
 <br/>Please enter your Custom Vision Key: xxxxxx
+You can find your training key [here](https://www.customvision.ai/projects#/setting
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step4.png)

 7. If you choose not to use existing account, please go ahead to create a new one with the instruction
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step5.png)

+8. Once you input custom vision account information.
+The next you will be able to choose if you want to install with LVA or opencv.
-8. Do you want to use Azure Live Video Analytics? (y or n):
+<br/>Do you want to install with Azure Live Video Analytics? (y or n):
-<br/>If you choose yes,
-<br/>Select from one of listing Azure Media Service
+<br/>If you choose YES, select from one of listing Azure Media Service in your account.
 <br/>And Choose the number corresponding to your Azure Media Service.
-This is where you will be asking for the principle secret
+This is where you will be asked for the principle secret
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step6.png)

-9. Or if you don’t have one, it will create new azure media service principle for you.
+9. Or if you don’t have one, but you would like to install with LVA, it will create new azure media service principle for you.
 <br/>And please copy the "SERVICE-PRINCIPLE-SECRET" information in the bottom
-<br/>You will need the secret information for later usage
+<br/>You will need the secret information for later use
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step7.png)

-<br/>If you would like to install with opencv version, please input “no”
+<br/>You will install with opencv version if you choose “no”

 10. There will be a list of IoT hubs, please choose “customvision”
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step8.png)